 Their Royal Highnesses in service of culture, music and sport

-In the international fight against apartheid, HRH Princess Lea organized an auction of great pieces of art from renowned artists like Dali or Pollock and convinced famous American artists to donate a work of art each.
-Mickael Johnson allowed his own home to be used for this auction and major celebrities like Marlon Brando were part of the organizing committee chaired by Princess Lea.
-Years later, Michael Johnson contacted the Princess to meet the royal couple in Paris in order to thank them for their tireless efforts for human rights.
+In the international fight against apartheid, HRH Princess Lia organized an auction of great pieces of art from renowned artists like Dali or Pollock and convinced famous American artists to donate a work of art each.
+Mickael Jackson allowed his own home to be used for this auction and major celebrities like Marlon Brando were part of the organizing committee chaired by Princess Lia.
+Years later, Michael Jackson contacted the Princess to meet the royal couple in Paris in order to thank them for their tireless efforts for human rights.

 During a concert given by Julio Iglesias in Bucharest, the Prince Paul Foundation for Romania managed to raise 310,000 EUR worth of shipment donated to eight Romanian hospitals.
 Julio Iglesias wrote to TRH to thank them for their charitable work.